College Track Competition

 Teacher Advisory Council (TAC)

-Five specific teachers who are members of the Teacher Advisory Council at each chapter are responsible for each grade-level challenge, and for issuing points to knowledge teams.
-Each teacher issues 0 to 5 points to each pearl in each weekly point category.
+Five teachers who are members of the Teacher Advisory Council of the chapter are responsible for each grade-level challenge.
+They issue points to college track teams.
+Each grade level advisor issues 0 to 5 points to each pearl in each weekly point category.
 So, each pearl may receive up to 25 points in each category that was active that week.
 The events and mentoring categories are not active each week.
 A best practices guide is created and approved each year.

 Annual Chapter Awards Luncheon